 After labeling all my cords, I also wrapped them in this cable management sleeve to contain and hide them.
 This neoprene fabric is reversible from black to white and has velcro on either side to form the tube.
 You can let cords in or out at any point by just opening the velcro enough for the cord.
 My desk is open underneath and I’m pleased with how my cords are not only labeled but contained and camouflaged a bit.

 And one other cord management ‘tool’ I found…actually, that ended up in my Christmas stocking this year…these Binditz.
 They are rubbery cord wraps that hang on to your cable, always ready to be wrapped.
-The bag of 36 comes in 2 different colors (black and white) and 3 different sizes and they are the bomb diggity!
 I am cord-labeling and cord- wrapping dervish right now.

 OK, let’s talk about Email Inbox Management.
 Let’s see a show of hands, how many of you are in the ‘Inbox Zero’ club?
 How about the Inbox Hundreds Club?
 What about the Inbox Thousands Club? (oooh me! 🖐🖐🖐🖐).